dominik-widmann/impfboosterbot/README.md

 # impfboosterbot
-Bot that books booster vaccines at the Bayerische Impfzentrum
+Bot that books booster vaccines at the Bayerische Impfzentrum.

+Please use with care and at your own risk!

+## Requirements
+* A user account at https://impfzentren.bayern/
+* Firefox installed
+* geckodriver installed: install the firefox selenium driver and make sure it is on your path (e.g. by installing it to /usr/local/bin/). https://github.com/mozilla/geckodriver/releases

 ## Installation

-1) Make sure the firefox browser is installed
-2) Install the firefox selenium driver and make sure it is on your path (e.g. by installing it to /usr/local/bin/). https://github.com/mozilla/geckodriver/releases
-3) Make sure all packages from requirements.txt are available in your environment.
+Make sure all packages from requirements.txt are available in your environment.
 You can use venv for that like so:

 ```bash
 python3 -m venv impfenv